vannizhang/react-d3-charts/README.md

 />
 ```

-## `Sparkline` Component
+## Sparkline Chart
-The `Sparkline` component renders a tiny line chart using an array of numbers as input data.
+The Sparkline chart renders a tiny line chart using an array of numbers as input data.

 ### Usage
 ```sh